 This setting includes the "delete" option, in addition to all other features of the other levels.

 In addition to viewing, editing, publishing, and deleting, "Admin"-level users will be able to see and make changes to the Permissions tab on the main Composer menu and on page and banner settings.
 They cannot change permissions for their own group.
-This level also grants the ability to move pages from branch to branch.
+This level also grants the ability to move pages from branch to branch and view the Page History Log.